Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 Though other Twitter users, who congratulated Clinton, said that this was not the right occasion for people to air political grievances with the Clinton family.

-Clinton is the author of several children’s books, which per People, she wrote in part because becoming a mom in 2014 inspired her to do so, People reported.
+Clinton is the author of several children’s books, which per People, she wrote in part because becoming a mom in 2014 inspired her to do so.